2017 marks the 85

-2017 marks the 85th anniversary of Glenn Gould’s birth, but because of his early passing at the age of 50, it also happens to mark the 35th anniversary of his death.
+th anniversary of his death.
 Few would deny the remarkable, epoch-spanning impact Gould achieved as a peerless pianist, artist, and thinker.
-However, the exact impact and standing he achieved in his time is – in view of recent world events – drifting from the public’s consciousness of Gould during the mid-20th century.
-In a grander cultural context, this event should serve as an excellent opportunity to reignite interest and awareness in Gould.
-It is a perfect midpoint along the way to 2032: his 100th anniversary.
+However, the exact impact and standing he achieved in his time is – in view of recent world events – drifting from the public’s consciousness of Gould during the mid-20

 That Ryuichi Sakamoto was the one who the Glenn Gould Foundation commissioned to plan this event in Tokyo is worth noting.
 Sakamoto, born 20 years after Gould, has an equally unique voice as a world-renowned pianist, songwriter, and thinker.
 He is also an artist with a unique appreciation for electronic music and audio technology.
 Much like how Gould took a special interest not just in recording technology, but in radio and TV programming and broadcast media, Sakamoto, has shown a tremendous intelligence regarding media technologies, including broadcast, mass media – and movie scores in particular – as a means of expression.